lucasimi/tda-mapper-python/README.md

 ![test](https://github.com/lucasimi/tda-mapper-python/actions/workflows/test.yml/badge.svg)

 In recent years, an ever growing interest in **Topological Data Analysis** (TDA) emerged in the field of data science.
 The core principle of TDA is to gain insights from data by using topological methods, as they show good resilience to noise, and they are often more stable than many traditional techniques.
-This Python package provides an implementation of the **Mapper Algorithm** from TDA.
+This Python package provides an implementation of the **Mapper Algorithm**, one of the most common tools from TDA.

 The mapper algorithm takes any dataset $X$ (usually high dimensional), and returns a graph $G$, called **Mapper Graph**.
 Surprisingly enough, despite living in a 2-dimensional space, the mapper graph $G$ represents a reliable summary for the shape of $X$ (they share the same number of connected components).
 This feature makes the mapper algorithm a very appealing choice over more traditional approaches, for example those based on projections, because they often give you no way to control shape distortions.
 Moreover, preventing artifacts is especially important for data visualization: the mapper graph is often a capable tool, which can help you identify hidden patterns in high-dimensional data.